Sebastianhju/Runeterra-5e/Rules/Status Effects.md

 Your armor class is reduced by one for every other stack of carve you have, up to a maximum of eight.
 Whenever you start your turn, you remove one stack of carve.
 You can remove all stacks of carve by using lesser restoration or similar effects.

+Your armor class is reduced by one for every third stack of carve you have, up to a maximum of 12 stacks.
+You can remove all stacks of carve by casting a spell or any effect like lesser restoration.

 ---

 # Frostbite